-- Catch Phrase: Charity's seems to be becoming: "Are you crazy?
+- Catch Phrase: Charity seems to be continuing the tradition of "Are you crazy?
 Is that your problem?"

 - First Day from Hell: Even though Charity's the new manager.
 The Rough House is falling apart, the bartender seems to think she's the alpha wolf, and their finances are so bad that the four employees just stay at the hotel in lieu of pay.